DheReckahsTeam/WebSecurityInvestigationProject/README.md

 ## 🌐 Overview

-**DheReckahsTeam** is a decentralized cybersecurity collective specializing in hybrid (offensive and defensive) web security research.
+**DheReckahsTeam** is a decentralized hybrid offensive and defensive cybersecurity organization.
 Founded on January 25, 2019 by DheReckahHimSelf (also known as DheReckahsHimSelves) and co-founder Dhecybersoldier (reconciled in 2025), the organization operates under the motto "We are not a group.
 We are a generation."
 It emphasizes ethical innovation through the Hybrid Mindset, integrating red-team offensive simulations—such as man-in-the-middle (MITM) attacks and two-factor authentication/multi-factor authentication (2FA/MFA) bypass research—with blue-team defensive strategies, including proactive threat engines, anomaly detection, and mitigation playbooks.

 The collective's flagship initiative is the **DheReckahsTeam Web Security Investigation Project (Dhe.W.S.I.P / DheWSIP)**, an advanced hybrid lab established in 2024–2025.
 DheWSIP serves as a live environment for systematic attack-surface mapping, automated forensic capture, reproducible exploit replay, and real-time transitions from offensive discoveries to defensive implementations.
 Operating within the Hybrid (Offensive+Defensive) Cybersecurity Division, it functions as a community portal for ethical researchers, fostering collaboration and knowledge sharing.